svemat01/blog.helgesson.dev/src/routes/posts/joining-the-devblog-train.md

 ---
 title: Joining in on the DevBlog train
 description: Simple right... or is it?
 Let's find out!
 author: Jakob Helgesson
 published: 2022-04-21
 modified: 2022-04-21
-tags: {
+tags: { 'Frontend': { color: '#f3a51f', textColor: 'black' } }
-    "Frontend": {
-        color: "#f3a51f",
-        textColor: "black"
-    },
-}
 hidden: false
 ---